What to do before saying “I do”!

 9. Invite and/or alert the neighbors

 Whether you’re close with your neighbors or not, it’s important to at least alert them of your backyard wedding plans.
-If you’re not close enough to invite them, letting them know will at least ensure that they don’t get miffed by the noise and if you’re lucky, may even consent to allowing your guests park in their driveway.
+If you’re not close enough to invite them, letting them know will at least ensure that they don’t get miffed by the noise and if you’re lucky, may even consent to allow your guests park in their driveway.

 10. Rain or shine?